“Disappointment to a noble soul is what cold water is to burning metal; it strengthens, tempers, intensifies, but never destroys it.” — Eliza Tabor

 Fear, mixed with anger, gripped my heart.
-The world stood still in this moment as myriads of thoughts raced through my mind.
+The world stood still at that moment as myriads of thoughts raced through my mind.
 “What would people say?”
 I’d testified how I miraculously got the job.
-“What a bad example you are, how do we pay our bills?
+“What a bad example you are, how will we pay our bills?
 No other person will want to hire you…” The thoughts kept flowing.

-In other words, if we sink, withdraw, slack or quit, in the day of affliction, troubles, distress, or challenge, our ability and strength is insufficient.
+In other words, if we sink, withdraw, slack or quit, on a day of affliction, troubles, distress, or challenge, our ability and strength are insufficient.